strangelove-ventures/async-icq/README.md

 ## Other Implementations

-Another implementation of Interchain Queries is by the use of KV store which can be seen implemented here by [QuickSilver](https://github.com/ingenuity-build/quicksilver/tree/main/x/interchainquery)
+Another implementation of Interchain Queries is by the use of the KV store which can be seen implemented here by [QuickSilver](https://github.com/ingenuity-build/quicksilver/tree/main/x/interchainquery).

 The implementation works even if the host side hasn't implemented ICQ, however, it does not fully leverage the IBC standards.